abhibalu/web2warehouse/README.md

 ### 🔭 Future Work / Roadmap

-- ⏳ Add orchestration with Dagster
+- ⏳ Add orchestration with Dagster (Currently in dev)
-- 🧱 Load silver layer into a data warehouse (Druid / DuckDB) - DuckDB is done
+- 🧱 Load silver layer into a data warehouse (Druid / DuckDB)
 - 🚧 Create data models on warehouse using DBT (Currently in dev)
-- 📊 Build a dashboard in Apache Superset or Streamlit
+- 📊 Build a dashboard in Apache Superset
-- 🧪 Add Pytest unit tests for cleaning + flattening functions
+- 📦 Containerize the application using Kubernetes for scalability and portability